 This is why it’s a good idea to begin planning well in advance of turning age 65.
-Together, we can review your options, explore their impact on your projected expenses, and make any necessary adjustments to your overall retirement plan.
+Together with your Financial Advisor, you can review your options, explore their impact on your projected expenses, and make any necessary adjustments to your overall retirement plan.
 For more information on Medicare, visit www.medicare.gov.

 Working with Janney

 Depending on your financial needs and personal preferences, you may opt to engage in a brokerage relationship, an advisory relationship or a combination of both.
 Each time you open an account, we will make recommendations on which type of relationship is in your best interest based on the information you provide when you complete or update your client profile.

 When you engage in an advisory relationship, you will pay an asset-based fee which encompasses, among other things, a defined investment strategy, ongoing monitoring, and performance reporting.
 Your Financial Advisor will serve in a fiduciary capacity for your advisory accounts.

 For more information about Janney, please see Janney’s Relationship Summary (Form CRS) on www.janney.com/crs, which details all material facts about the scope and terms of our relationship with you and any potential conflicts of interest.

 By establishing a relationship with us, we can build a tailored financial plan and make recommendations about solutions that are aligned with your best interest and unique needs, goals, and preferences.